 Overview of Aurora

 Head west on Interstate 88 outside of Chicago for around 50 minutes and you'll run into the charming city of Aurora, known by many residents here as the "City of Lights."
 Aurora's great location, proximity to numerous business opportunities and low cost of living (compared with other areas in Chicagoland) make it an ideal suburb.
-With its four historic districts, numerous shopping opportunities, excellent schools and a growing population, there are plenty of reasons to find yourself in Aurora apartments for rent.
+With its four historic districts, numerous shopping opportunities, excellent schools and a growing population, there are plenty of reasons to rent apartments in Aurora Illinois.
 According to the U.S. Census, the population is estimated to be just under 200,000, making it a small city within a large metropolitan area.

-Many people are very eager to move into Aurora apartments for rent, and the cost of living has a lot to do with it.
+Many people are very eager to move into apartments in Aurora IL, and the cost of living has a lot to do with it.
 Despite being within close proximity to Chicago, the cost of living in Aurora is very similar to the national average - only 3 percent higher - making it a very affordable place to raise a family.
-According to City-Data, Aurora has seen more than a 38 percent increase in population, making it one of the fastest-growing regions in the Land of Lincoln.
-The cost of a gallon of gas in the area is around $3.93, which is just 4 percent higher than the state's going rate.
+You can expect to rent studio or one bedroom apartments in Aurora Illinois for anywhere between $600 and $1000 a month.
+Price rises depending on location, amount of space, and amenities.